Tessa’s Recipe Rundown

 - Gently stir until just combined.

-- If there’s a few small streaks of flour remaining, that’s perfectly fine.
+- If there are a few small streaks of flour remaining, that’s perfectly fine.

-Secret Baking Science Tip: CHILL The Muffin Batter!
+Secret Baking Science Tip: Chill Your Muffin Batter!

-- The BEST thing you can do to make Lemon Poppy Seed Muffins (or any muffins!) more tender and even a little taller is to cover and chill your batter in the fridge overnight before baking.
+The very best thing you can do to make Lemon Poppy Seed Muffins (or any muffins!) more tender and even a little taller is to cover and chill your batter in the fridge overnight before baking.

-- It also thickens the batter without making it drier, which helps encourage taller muffin tops without that crumbly or cakey texture.
+Chilling thickens the batter without making it dry, which helps encourage taller muffin tops without that crumbly or cakey texture.

-- If you don’t believe me, just look at the comparison below.
-And what the image doesn’t quite capture is just how much more TENDER the chilled batter muffins turned out.
+If you don’t believe me, just look at the comparison below.
+And what the image doesn’t quite capture is just how much more tender the chilled batter muffins are.

 How to Chill Muffin Batter: